zhuxinlang/xinaA12/README_EN.md

 If your environment is damaged, you can restart your phone, turn on the Rebuild jailbreak Environment switch, and then turn on the jailbreak

+If there is a sileo 522 error, you can try to repair the sileo language.
+If it is invalid for you, you can try to restore the phone settings

 #* * What developers need to prepare:**
 Configure the complete ssh port 22
 Configure SSH password free root password on the console (default: alpine)